grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/valaafshar/status/1738718675232772317

+i went out to get coffee and the traffic is just not good 🥹

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem